wassname/repeng/docs/research_journal_mjc.md

     - Learnable singular value scaling (add/mult)
     - OFT block-diagonal structure (parameter efficiency for rotations)
     - but it's a symmetric intervention

+# 2025-11-08 19:49:44

+upto
+- [ ] fix output table, it needs to make sense, remove redunant columns,
+- [/] have nll degradation  (what I just added)
+- prompt baseline nb
+- sft nb
+- lora nb
+- ablation study, go to justfile, make some cli's with everything turned off one at a time